 Our Accredited Program Promotes High Quality Research

-Baystate achieved full accreditation by the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).
+In 2010, Baystate received full accreditation from the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).
 The organization maintained this status by earning an additional five-year reaccreditation from AAHRPP in June 2023.

 As the "gold seal," AAHRPP accreditation offers assurances—to research participants, researchers, sponsors, government regulators, and the general public—that an HRPP is committed to scientifically and ethically sound research and continuous improvement.

 Federal Regulations and Oversight

 Federal oversight is provided by the Office for Human Research Protections (OHRP).
-OHPR has assigned Baystate Federal Wide Assurance (FWA) number 00004355.
+OHRP has assigned Baystate Federal Wide Assurance (FWA) number 00004355.

 Institutional Review Board (IRB)